Did Shakespeare first notice ADHD?

 1980 ‘Attention Deficit Disorder’ (ADD) in the DSM-III

 1987 ADHD in the DSM-III-removed sub-typing

-My view is that we can all experience some inattention and lack of focus at times, and this can be driven by tiredness, stress, trauma etc. If you have, you'll have a tiny insight into how difficult it is to operate at that level.
+My view is that we can all experience some inattention and lack of focus at times.
+This can be driven by tiredness, stress, trauma etc. If you have experienced it, you’ll have a tiny insight into how difficult it is to operate at that level.

 ADHD can appear to a lesser or greater degree in individuals (spectrum) and it’s the extremes of the condition which cause such impairments in everyday life.